-The Insurance Institute of London (IIL) podcast lecture series features leading industry figures and subject experts speaking on current issues and trends impacting insurance and financial services.
-Available online at www.cii.co.uk/insuranceinstitute-of-london/ (CII/PFS members only).
+The Insurance Institute of London (IIL) provides access to lectures from leading industry figures and subject experts speaking on current issues and trends impacting insurance and financial services.
+Available online at www.cii.co.uk/learning/insurance-institute-of-london (CII/PFS members only).